-The Selwin Belofsky Fellowship in Holocaust Studies is awarded to students who want to work on topics related to the Holocaust, and who have been accepted to the Ph.D. program of the School of Arts and Humanities at the University of Texas at Dallas.
-Belofsky Fellows receive 12-month stipends of $20,000 along with remission of all UT Dallas tuition and fees annually for up to five years, subject to satisfactory progress toward the Ph.D. degree.
+The Selwin Belofsky Fellowship in Holocaust Studies is awarded to students who are working on topics related to the Holocaust, and who have been accepted to the PhD program of the School of Arts and Humanities at The University of Texas at Dallas.

 The children and grandchildren of the late Mike Jacobs established this fellowship in his honor to recognize the life of a man who witnessed history and shared his story with others.
 Jacobs, a Holocaust survivor, successful businessman, and author, was known as an enthusiastic speaker and a dedicated member of the Dallas Jewish community.
-This fellowship helps to fund the academic career of a UT Dallas graduate student who will focus on Holocaust studies.
+This fellowship is awarded annually and offers a modest stipend to help support a UT Dallas graduate student who will focus on Holocaust studies.

 The following endowments were created as part of An Evening with Zsuzsi in honor of our beloved Dr. Zsuzsanna Ozsváth and her late husband Dr. Istvan Ozsváth, a founding professor of mathematics at UT Dallas.
 The funds help students in perpetuity to conduct original research in archives and libraries and to attend and present that research at conferences.

 The following endowments have been created to help students present their original research in conjunction with the Annual Scholars’ Conference on the Holocaust and the Churches.